SEND Information Report

 - The school site is accessible for all.
 The doorways, disabled toilets, a shower and fire exits are all accessible to all children.

-How will the school prepare and support my school when joining and transferring to a new school?
+How will the school prepare and support my child when joining and transferring to a new school?

 - All children are invited to a series of visits prior to starting their reception year.
 Each child has a visit to their home from a member of staff.